 COUNT: the number of PDUs in this PDU set.
 The value 0 is used to indicate that the number of PDUs in this PDU Set is not known.

 PSN: the sequence number of the current PDU within the PDU Set.
-A receiver shall use the RTP packet sequence number together with the PSN to detect PDU Sets that contain more than 255 PDUs
+A receiver shall use the RTP packet sequence number together with the PSN to detect PDU Sets that contain more than 255 PDUs.
+NOTE: Due to the potential interleaving of PDUs of different PDU Sets and eventually also the loss of the first PDU of a PDU Set, the PDU sequence number cannot be derived directly from the RTP sequence number of the packet.

 PSSize: the size in bytes of all PDUs of the PDU set, excluding RTP headers and header extensions, effectively conveying the size of the media data of that PDU Set.
 If unknown, the PSSize field shall be set to 0.

-k, r: If FEC is used, k and n-k shall convey the number of source and repair packets of the FEC block to which the PDU Set belongs.
-If FEC is not used, these fields shall be set to 0.

 It is suggested that the PDU Set marking header extension registers the following extension URI with IANA: urn:3gpp:pdu-set-marking.

+Usage Guidelines

+Priority Field

+The usage of the priority field is TBD.Discardable Flag (D)

+For H.265 coded streams, the D flag shall be set to 0 for all PDUs that carry a NAL unit with a temporal ID (TID) set to 0.

+For H.264 coded streams, the D flag shall be set to 0 for all PDUs that carry a NAL unit with an NRI field with a value different to ‘00’.

 5 Proposal

 We propose to agree the RTP header extension definition as the baseline for the PDU Set marking and work on defining the guidelines on how to set the different fields for the 3GPP supported media types.